status-im/nim-chronicles/README.md

 ### chronicles_log_level

-This option can be used to erase all log statements, not matching the specified minimum log level at compile-time.
+This option can be used to erase at compile-time all log statements, not matching the specified minimum log level.

 Possible values are 'DEBUG', 'INFO', 'NOTICE', 'WARN', 'ERROR', 'FATAL', and 'NONE'.
 The default value is 'DEBUG' in debug builds and `INFO` in